aprem01/GuideDog/README.md

 **Multiple Languages**: Adding support for Spanish, Mandarin, Hindi, and other languages.

-**Community Hazard Reporting**: Allowing users to report temporary hazards and share them with other BlindGuide users.
+**Community Hazard Reporting**: Allowing users to report temporary hazards and share them with other GuideDog users.

 ---